XION

 Set up Environment Variables

-In the Quick Launch Frontend click the "webapp" template:
+In the Quick Launch Frontend, select the "webapp" template:

-Install dependencies and start the local dev server:
+Once the environment is configured, install the dependencies and start the local development server:

 npm install